Emergency Notification System

 If you prefer to not be included in the text, cellular and email portion of the Emergency Notification System, you may opt out your personal contact information.
 If you choose to opt out, you will not receive first response notifications via your personal email and personal phone numbers (cellular phone, text, home phone).
 Campus email addresses will continue to receive emergency notifications.

-Emergency Notification System gives us the capability to lock down all buildings or a single building, depending on the type of emergency and/or situation.
+The emergency Notification System gives UPD the capability to lock down all buildings or a single building, depending on the type of emergency and/or situation.
 In a lockdown scenario, all buildings on campus would be locked until the situation is deemed safe and an all-clear message is communicated.

 Building fire alarms are in place to notify building occupants of potential fire dangers.
 If you hear the fire alarm, EVACUATE the building immediately.